 Cooking with Jackfruit

 If you’d like to use a meat substitute when making this Guinness Irish Stew, jackfruit is the way to go.
 Similar to tofu, jackfruit takes on the flavor of whatever you’re cooking it with, which makes it the perfect companion to your soup base.

 For this recipe, I chose to use 2 boxes of unseasoned, Organic Young Jackfruit from Edward & Sons.
 I like this brand because it comes ready to go without having to do anything to it.
 The pieces are moist and tender, similar to real beef, without causing any harm to animals during the manufacturing process.
 NOTE: I have received a comment or two that this boxed brand of jackfruit tastes strange and I have to agree.
 I now make this recipe using two cans of organic young jackfruit in water.

-After adding a bit of oil to your pan, you’ll add both packages of jackfruit and turn the heat to high.
+After adding a bit of oil to your pan, you’ll add jackfruit and turn the heat to high.
 You’re going to simmer for about 5 minutes, until your jackfruit is super-brown as seen in the image below.
 I cook mine until it’s crusty on the ends.

 Once your jackfruit is done, you’ll add it to the stock pot, then add more oil to the pan to simmer the vegetables.

 Once your veggies are done, toss them in the stock pot.
 Add your tarragon and tomato paste and stir until the paste is fully disseminated.
 Then slowly pour in your Guinness.
 Stir, cover and cook for 1-2 hours over medium heat.
 Stir semi-frequently to avoid burning.
 I hope that makes sense?

-To thicken the stew broth add cold water to 4 tbsp corn starch.
+To thicken the stew broth add cold water to 4 tablespoon corn starch.
 Turn the heat on high and pour in the corn starch mixture.
 Stirring constantly, bring to a full boil for 1 minute.
 Remove from heat and allow to sit for 10 minutes to thicken before serving.
 Also, check out my latest soup recipe, One Pot Wild Rice and Mushroom Soup.